uellenberg/FractalPane-Issues/PRIVACY.md

 - **Purpose:** For functionality to manage and restore your purchases.

 ### App Interactions
-- **Purpose:** For analytics to understand how you use FractalPane, and to improve the app's features.
+- **Purpose:** For analytics to understand how you use FractalPane, and to improve the App's features.

 ### User-Generated Content
-- **Purpose:** For functionality and analytics to improve user experience and app dynamics.
+- **Purpose:** For functionality and analytics to improve user experience and App dynamics.

 ### Crash Logs
-- **Purpose:** For analytics to diagnose and fix app issues effectively.
+- **Purpose:** For analytics to diagnose and fix issues in the App effectively.

 ### Diagnostics
-- **Purpose:** For analytics to monitor app performance.
+- **Purpose:** For analytics to monitor the App's performance.

 ### Performance Data
-- **Purpose:** For analytics to ensure the app runs smoothly and efficiently.
+- **Purpose:** For analytics to ensure the App runs smoothly and efficiently.

 ### Third-Party Services